JerryWester/ML64OoT-TextReplaceTemplate/README.md

   "JP_message": ""
 }
 ```
-Replace `OcarinaofTime` with `MajorasMask` to replace text in Majora's Mask.
 You can leave either message field empty if you don't need to replace them.
+Majora's Mask not currently supported.

 ## Getting Text Files
 ### For Zelda's Letter